romainpboisseau/romainpboisseau.github.io/people.md

     <div class="person-text" style="flex:1; min-width:200px;">
       <h3 style="margin-top:0;">Margherita Zgheib</h3>
       <p>
-        Margherita is a BEC (Behaviour, Evolution and Conservation) master student at the University of Lausanne.
-She received a BA in biology from the University of ?.
+        Margherita is a Behaviour, Evolution and Conservation (BEC) master student at the University of Lausanne.
+She received a BA in biology from the Lebanese American University in Beirut (Lebanon).
 Her research aims at linking the variation in mate guarding behaviors seen across species of stick insects to sperm precedence patterns.
       </p>
     </div>